A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Minimum Wage Data Application

 Following \cite{derenoncourt2018minimum}, we restrict our sample to all prime-age workers aged 25 to 55, run the cross-industry design at the industry $ \times $ state $ \times $ year level, and define the outcome variable as the log employment rate.
-We are interested in the average effect of the 1974 FLSA on employment in the affected industries in 1975.
-Both adjusted and unadjusted results are reported, which differ in whether we adjust for confounders when obtaining the DID estimates.
-The adjusted version controls for the average age, share of males, share of white workers, share of married persons, share of low education workers, and the industry fixed effects.
+We focus on the average effect of the 1974 FLSA on employment in the affected industries in 1975.
+We report both adjusted and unadjusted results.
+As in the original study, we control for the average age, share of males, share of white workers, share of married persons, share of low education workers, and industry fixed effects using a linear model.

-Using the Current Population Survey data constructed by \cite{derenoncourt2018minimum}, the upper panel of Figure~\ref{fig:etrends} plots the average outcomes for the treated and two control groups, and the lower panel of Figure~\ref{fig:etrends} plots the average outcomes for the two control groups after subtracting the average outcomes for the treated group.
+First, we plot trends in the log employment rate.
+The upper panel of Figure~\ref{fig:etrends} plots the average outcomes for the treated and two control groups, and the lower panel of Figure~\ref{fig:etrends} plots the average outcomes for the two control groups after subtracting the average outcomes for the treated group.
 A visual inspection of the lower panel in Figure \ref{fig:etrends} shows that the relative average outcomes for the two control groups exhibit a negative correlation during 1972-1974, providing visual evidence that Assumption \ref{assum4} is plausible.
 We also apply the proposed falsification test using the 1972-1973 data, which is non-overlapping with the 1974-1975 data that we will soon use for analysis.
-The p-value for the falsification test (unadjusted) equals 0.26, and the p-value for the falsification test (adjusted) equals 0.25.
-Therefore, we find no evidence that the data in the prior study period are inconsistent with Assumption \ref{assum4}.
+The p-value for the falsification test (unadjusted) equals 0.26, for the falsification test (adjusted) equals 0.25.
+Therefore, we find no evidence that data in the prior study period are inconsistent with Assumption \ref{assum4}.